Best Printers For Mac

 These days, the real challenge isn't finding a printer All-In-One with Mac compatibility, it's finding one that's easy for you to operate.
 Beware the higher-end models which can suffer from excessive features, with an overwhelming number of buttons on the front.
 If All-In-One's have a drawback, it's the complexity required to operate some printers: Always keep the manual handy, you'll likely need it for help performing any advanced fax, photo transfer, editing and printing options.

-Top Laser Printers For Mac OS XSo affordable, the notion of a personal laser printer has supplanted the need of having to share one in an office or workgroup.
+Apple Compatible Laser Printers For Mac OSSo affordable, the notion of a personal laser printer has supplanted the need of having to share one in an office or workgroup.
 With new technology, many of the newer Laser printers for Mac have become so compact that many sit convieniently on your desktop with a footprint barely larger than a shoebox.
 With a large number of driver's already built into OSX you may find you don't even need to install any drivers from disc.
 Start by connecting a new printer, going to Apple Menu > System Preferences > Print & Fax -- and seeing if your Mac will automatically discover it.
 If not, simply hit the '+' button to add a new printer.

 Look for AIRPRINT compatible wireless printer models if printing from an iPad, iPhone or iPod Touch running Apple iOS is important to you.
-HP offers a dozen or so select printer models with AirPrint support built-in.
-Other printer makers have heartily embraced AirPrint compatible wireless printing support for Apple's recent handheld iOS devices so more printers than ever are AirPrint compatible.
+HP, Epson, Brother, Canon and others offer select WiFi printer models with AirPrint support built-in.
+Most printer makers have heartily embraced AirPrint compatible wireless printing support for Apple's recent handheld iOS devices so more printers than ever are AirPrint compatible.